deco

 • In the spring we remove excess buds and leaves to allow air flow and limit mold.

-• The spread of vine diseases is avoided with the practice of integrated vineyard management methods.
-We use compost tea and liquid plant manure along with some mild insecticides and fungicides.
+• The spread of vine diseases is avoided with the practice of organic farming.
+We use compost tea and liquid plant manure along with small doses of copper and sulfur.

 The grapes are hand-picked and carefully sorted in the vineyards so that only the best of the crop is kept.